CDCgov/ngsqi-spores/docs/output.md

 **Output Nomenclature**

-Output names are formatted as in the following example:
+Output file names adhere to the format illustrated in the example below:
 ```
 B19617_GCA_016772135.1_1_fks1_hs1
 ```